 Buying your first home is a milestone event, and it will be exciting to start looking for houses that pique your interest.
-But while browsing real estate listings online or driving around neighborhoods you’d like to live in are fun ways to get started, if you’re serious about being ready to buy, you should start getting prepared.
-Seek out a Chicago mortgage broker and find out if you prequalify for home loan.
+But while browsing real estate listings online or driving around neighbourhoods you’d like to live in are fun ways to get started, if you’re serious about being ready to buy, you should start getting prepared.
+Seek out a Chicago mortgage broker and find out if you prequalify for a home loan.
 Find a Realtor and think about what you’re really looking for in a house.

 Taking these preparatory steps can save you a lot of waiting and hassle later.
 And by making sure you have everything you’ll need in order, you’ll be able to make a serious offer when you do find a house that you really love.

 We’ve put together a helpful list of the most important things you’ll need to do in order to be prepared to buy your first home.
 Hopefully, this can help you avoid some of the more common, and sometimes costly, mistakes that a pre-approval first time home buyer can make.